LinResearchGroup-NCSU/IDEA_Model/README.md

    You can download Python 3 from the official Python website.
 Follow the instructions for your operating system [here](https://www.python.org/downloads/).

 2. **Modeller**
    Modeller is a software package for comparative modeling of protein three-dimensional structures.
 To download and install Modeller, visit the [Modeller download page](https://salilab.org/modeller/download_installation.html) and follow the installation instructions provided.
+Notably, we did not use Modeller’s homology‑modeling module.
+Instead, we used only one script—3max_case/optimization/for_bindingE/template/sequences/buildseq.py—to extract the protein and DNA sequences from the experimental PDB structure.

 ## Max Protein Complexes Energy Model Training Guide